 I stopped at the store today to buy goodies and cards for my own kids to give their friends on Valentine’s Day.
 Our home is now equipped with pre-made cards and card-making supplies (for one child with a bit of artistic ambition,) treat bags and several kinds of candy doused with liberal amounts of pink and red.
 We are just days away from the holiday, and almost all of my kids are getting pretty excited.
 (Did you know that middle schoolers are now “too cool” for Valentine exchanges, even casual ones under the pretense of spontaneous candy-sharing??
 Hmmmph.)

 I am not necessarily a huge Valentine’s Day fan, but I do enjoy the chance to mark the swiftly passing days with entertaining, theme-related activities and the chance to celebrate with the people around me.
-I have a few favorite Valentine’s Day activities to share.
+I have popular, favorite Valentine’s Day activity set to share.

 Valentine Bingo Boards – The term “Bingo” is used loosely, due to the fact that I use games like this to target almost every speech or language skill possible before we actually get to any of the “Bingo.”
 During a typical game, each student’s goals are addressed through differentiated activities involving speech production, identifying vocabulary given verbal descriptions, sentence formulation to respond to wh questions about vocabulary, or following simple and multi-step directions using unique ways to mark the square (no Bingo chips or dotters in my groups…we usually mark our squares by following directions like, “Draw a blue square next to the valentine card.”)
 We also use related vocabulary to highlight critical attributes and identify similarities and differences.
 Children often spontaneously share background experiences with the theme-related vocabulary and we take a few minutes to “turn and talk” to relate a past event or experience to a peer or peer group.
 What might look like a simple “game” to the casual observer is unquestionably a language-rich, engaging experience with opportunities for differentiated instruction tailored to meet multiple learning styles.
-Made with Boardmaker software, Bingo Boards are cinch to replicate for multiple versions using the “shuffle button” tool.
-Enjoy these free downloads, and feel free to let me know how you used them.
+Made with Boardmaker software, Bingo Boards are cinch to replicate for multiple versions using the “shuffle” tool.
+This 14 page set includes six unique Bingo Boards (all containing the same words, but in different positions).
+The set also includes 6 black and white Bingo Boards for students to color themselves, as well as a page of colored calling cards (I live to print two sets of the calling cards and then I also have an instant matching/memory game!).
+Enjoy this activity set, and feel free to let me know how you used them!